Dina Averina: After the Olympic Games

 Later, the Averina twins returned to competition after the Olympic Games with their new coach Yulia Barsukova, at the international Olympico Cup tournament in Moscow, where Averina launched a new club routine, and her sister a new club and ribbon routine.
 Averina was champion ahead of Arina Averina and Elzhana Taniyeva.
 Averina competed in the Rhythmic Gymnastics World Championships in Kitakyushu, Japan, where in the apparatus finals she won gold in hoop, ball and clubs, and in ribbon she won silver, surpassed by Alina Harnasko.
 In the all-around final, Averina again took the all-around gold and the title of World Champion for the fourth time in a row, becoming the gymnast with the most world titles (Beating the record of Maria Gigova, Maria Petrova, Evgenia Kanaeva, and Yana Kudryatseva).
 She also achieved team gold with Arina Averina and the Russian Group.
 She and her sister kept competing (although limited due to the FIG ban on Russian Belarusian athletes due to the Invasion of Ukraine) until 2023.

 2024 Retirement from the Sport

-On February 23, 2024, Averina (like her sister Arina) announced her retirement from sports.
+On February 23, 2024, Averina (exactly like her sister Arina) announced her retirement from sports.